Timiodon/TFWR-Translations/DE/docs/scripting/if.md

 # If
-Du kannst if, elif und else verwenden, um Code bedingt auszuführen.
+Du kannst if, elif und else benutzen, um Code bedingt auszuführen.

 `if condition1:
 	do_a_flip()